-RESIDENTS AND FRIENDS of The Salvation Army's No.47 Ivanhoe Place mission in the Sydney suburb of Ryde have gathered to remember the 17-year ministry and its widespread impact.
+RESIDENTS AND FRIENDS of The Salvation Army's No.47 Ivanhoe Place mission in the Svdnev suburb of Ryde have gathered to remember the 17-year ministry and its widespread impact.

-The Salvation Army has been active in Ivanhoe Estate, the largest area of public housing in the city, since 2001 when it was given permission to lease a townhouse (No.47) from Housing NSW with the express purpose of operating a live-in mission.
+The Salvation Army has been active in Ivanhoe Estate, the largest area of public housing in the city, since 2001 when it was given permission to lease a townhouse (No.47) of operating a live-in mission.